What is a Digital Twin?

 The larger the original, the more complicated it is to create a digital twin.
 Twinning an automobile is a large project, having to take every piece into consideration.
 So, what happens when you try to create a twin of something that spans the entire globe?
 The complication increases.

-Keeping up to date with something so large can feel impossible, even with ubiquitious technologies such as satellite imagery.
+Keeping up to date with something so large can feel impossible, even with ubiquitous technologies such as satellite imagery.
 While likely good enough for simulation, the smallest mismatched details will throw the twin off.
-Updating such a large model in real-time might sound impossible.
+Updating such a large model in real time might sound impossible.

 The Importance of Lane Lines

-Lane lines guide every vehicle, and when they change, HD maps become out-of-date.
+Lane lines guide every vehicle, and HD maps become out-of-date when they change.
 When the map is out of date, autonomous vehicles no longer have that guidance.
-Maps can remain out of date indefinitely, and even once updated, they can be rendered out-of-date yet again within a matter of days.
+Maps can remain out of date indefinitely, and even once updated, they can be rendered out-of-date within a matter of days.